KidCrippler/singwithalon/platform/SPEC.md

 - **Purpose**: Browse and find songs
 - **Components**:
   - Text search box (filters by song name AND artist simultaneously)
+  - Clear button ("נקה" with red ✕ icon) to reset search filter
+  - Reload button (🔄 icon, admin only) to refresh song list from Git
   - List of songs (name, artist, optional category badges)
   - Private songs: visible to admin only
+- **Sticky Search Bar**: Search header remains fixed at top when scrolling through song list
 - **Actions**:
   - Click song → go to Presentation View (that song)
   - Viewer can click "Add to Queue" (prompts for name, shows confirmation)